yogirjoshi/LT-Monitor-Experiments/ReadMe.txt

 Loss-tolerant LTL Monitor Generator Implementation and Implementation of Experiments

 This repository contains the code for the implementation of the loss-tolerant LTL monitor.
 The source code for experiments on MPlayer and Google-cluster-traces can be found in the package rithm.ltmonexperiments.

-The extracted data-set used for Google Cluster Data is at https://www.dropbox.com/s/p0kyutgl2dettnw/Google_cluster_data_extract.txt.tar.gz?dl=0 For MPlayer experiment. the data-set is in this repository in the folder 'MPlayer_Experiment_Results'.
+The extracted data-set used for Google Cluster Data is at https://www.dropbox.com/s/p0kyutgl2dettnw/Google_cluster_data_extract.txt.tar.gz?dl=0

+For MPlayer experiment,the data-set is in this repository in the folder 'MPlayer_Experiment_Results'.
 Here, the text files contain the truth-values of the loss-tolerant monitors for Property 1 & 2.

-The code requires RV-LTL monitor as its input.
+The implementation of loss-tolerant monitor synthesis algorithm requires RV-LTL monitor as its input.
 We use LamaConv (http://www.isp.uni-luebeck.de/lamaconv) utility to generate RV-LTL monitors.
 The inputted RV-LTL monitors can be generated from 'LamaConv' using below command.
 The filename rltlconv.jar refers to the jar of LamaConv utility.

 java -jar rltlconv.jar "LTL = [](a->[](b-><>c))" --props --mealy --min